Outpost: Rise of the Spetsnaz: Synopsis

 Fyodor is forced in next but survives with his strength dramatically increased: he manages to kill several Germans before being sedated.
 Dolokhov is put in a cell, but he jams the lock with one of the exploded man's teeth and later kicks the cell door open, knocks out two guards and steals a uniform.
 Stealthily killing several Germans, he finds a radio and attempts to contact his superiors but is unable to.
 Returning to the lab, he frees Fyodor, kills the bunker’s chief surgeon, then injects a nurse with serum and seals her inside the test chamber turning her into one of the undead.
 The two men advance deeper into the bunker, killing numerous troopers.
-Taking the bunker elevator down to Level Six, Fyodor slowly begins to succumb to his treatment and begins to loose control of himself.
+Taking the bunker elevator down to Level Six, Fyodor slowly begins to succumb to his treatment and begins to lose control of himself.

 Strasser orders the cell doors on Level Six opened, unleashing numerous undead.
 Fyodor puts up a heroic fight to give Dolokhov time to escape but is overwhelmed and killed.
 The brute, reanimated once again, forces its way inside the elevator and, reaching the top, slaughters a large group of SS guards, but is riddled with bullets and weakened so Dolokhov finishes it off for good.
 He finally finds and confronts Strasser, killing him by puncturing the brain through the eye sockets with his thumbs.
 Using the air ducts, he reaches the surface and escapes but inadvertently sets off a tripwire flare.
 Dog Unit, seeing the flare, sets off in hot pursuit.
 Dolokhov knocks the reanimated corpse unconscious with a tree branch, then kills the SS Captain and the two remaining guards.
 Dolokhov then sets off back towards Russian lines, carrying the reanimated creature over his shoulder as proof of the German project for his superiors.

 Back at the bar, the old man, revealed to be Dolokhov, repeats his statement from the beginning.
 A man enters and tries to coax Dolokhov into talking, showing him Hunt’s notebook from the first movie and buying him drinks.
 The film concludes with Dolokhov and the man taking a shot together, as Dolokhov finishes by firmly setting his drink down on the table; the Red Army medal glimmers within it as the film ends.